-Boulders of the light-green translucent variety of jade have been found in abundance in only two relatively limited areas.
+Boulders of the light-green, translucent variety of jade have been found in abundance in only two relatively limited areas.
 The largest boulder of this type of jade so far reported weighed about 3,200 pounds.
 On the basis of the general geological structure, it appears that the original Precambrian source of the light-green jade may have been buried by later sediments and thus may never be located.

 Black jade deposits in the vicinity of Kortes Dam, Carbon County, and Daniel, Sublette County, have been reported.
+In 1978, a 14,000 pound boulder of black jade was uncovered in the Prospect Mountains area of Sublette County.
+This is the largest known single occurrence of jade reported to date in Wyoming.